aerugo/BB2490-RNASeq-Project/logbooks/sailendra.md

  zgrep -c '^@' Sample_SN_11_UNST/S* > /proj/g2015056/nobackup/Subsample/130104_SN866_0198_BC1DAYACXX/RC_SN11_UNST
 ```

 Here we see quite a drastic range of sequence reads in each of files.
 For example in flowcell "130104_SN866_0197_AC1DLVACXX" Sample10 LPS range 1 was ranged from 16.95M to 21.20M range while in other flowcell it ranged from 17.38M to 21.06M.
-We plotted a barplot of reads from 2 flow cells as shown in fgiure (dont know how to post figure in here)
+We plotted a barplot of reads from 2 flow cells as shown in figure (dont know how to post figure in here)

+# Day 6: Working together and hands on sbatch script with Hugio#

+As planned I and Hugio met at KTH to get hands on data analysis and substantiate pipelines for further analysis.
+Firstly, we decided to used step-wise increment of data.
+Specifically we decided first we will try with a single lane reads so as to optimize tools and sbatch script and subsequently scale it up with serially with two, three and four lanes of each flowcells thus constituting 25%, 50%, 75% and 100% of total reads.
+The main rationale behind it was this would be in principle similar to subsampling whole population of paired ends reads from whole RNA sequencing albeit in small chunks.

+## Developing pipelines for analysis ##

+In my opinion major task in sequencing is composed of three major parts :
+* Preprocessing of reads
+* Alignment and Mapping of reads
+* Answering biological questions from mapped reads

+Thus, in each step we have to rigorously determine tool's advantages and shortcomings .
+At first we started tentatively with listing (for preprocessing used) tools for analysis of RNA seq data.

+* Preprocessing of read data

+Tools in consideration : [TrimGalore] (http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/trim_galore_User_Guide_v0.3.7.pdf), [FastQC] (https://wiki.hpcc.msu.edu/display/Bioinfo/FastQC+Tutorial), [Trimmomatic] (http://bioinformatics.oxfordjournals.org/content/30/15/2114.full.pdf+html)